 How International fashion brands can Sell clothes on Tmall Global?

 Tmall makes up over 50% of the market shares in China and is frequently talked about among foreign online retailers.

-The important thing to keep in mind about both JD and Tmall is that you don’t need to have a local company in China to start selling your products, thanks to its cross-border option.
+The important thing to keep in mind about both Tmall is that you don’t need to have a local company in China to start selling your products, thanks to its cross-border option.

-If you plan to sell on Tmall Global, you need to understand how to set up a store and the costs involved, you need to fulfill different requirements depending on which store type you choose.
+If you plan to sell on Tmall Global (or Tmall), you need to understand how to set up a store and the costs involved, you need to fulfill different requirements depending on which store type you choose.

 Types of stores you can choose and the requirements: